An International Experience Integrated in your Master's Program

 Your Application for the Challenge

-You can apply for Professor Bode's module in Mannheim to Ms. Janna Ried from the International Team of the Business School.
+For the modules at the four Partner Business Schools you can apply to Ms. Janna Ried from the International Team of the Business School.

 Please send the following documents via email to Janna Ried:

-You can apply for more than one Challenge (including also the Mannheim challenge).
+You can apply for more than one Challenge.
 Please indicate priorities then in your letter of motivation.
-The application deadline is 31 January 2023.
+The application deadline for the Challenges in 2026 will be in January 2026.

 Global Innovation Challenge Website